AbuTalha3/Todo-list/README.md

 #Todo List is an app made with the help of HTML, Cascading Style Sheets, and JavaScript which you can use as a ready Recknor where you can save your daily tasks, mark them complete, and remove the completed tasks In which...
 - you can add a new item.
-- You can remove or edit a selected item.
+- You can remove or edit a selected Item.
 - You can mark a selected item as complete.
 - You can remove all items marked as complete at once